-This site contains many pages that I put together prior to ObjectCloud and Wordpress.
+This site contains many pages that I put together prior to Wordpress.
 It is maintained infrequently.

 WPI, my college, requires its students to take five humanities classes and then complete a project.
 This project, the sufficiency, encompasses the content of the five humanities classes.
 Posted below are the various works that I composed while at school.
 The music is clearly electronic; however, there is a classical influence.